HL7/cqf-measures/input/pages/measure-conformance.md

 3. The CQL expression for patient-based measures SHALL return a Boolean to indicate whether a patient matches the population criteria (true) or not (false).
 4. The CQL expression for non-patient-based measures SHALL return a List of events of the same type, such as an Encounter or Procedure.

-For ratio measures that include a Measure Observation, the measure observation is specified in the same way as it is for continuous variable measures.
+For ratio measures that include a Measure Observation, the measure observation is defined as a function that takes a single parameter of the type of elements returned by the population criteria.
+This is also how it is specified for continuous variable measures.
 In particular, for non-patient based ratio measures the Measure Observation is defined as a function that takes a single argument of the same type as the elements returned by all the population criteria, and the aggregation method is specified in the Measure resource.
 For patient based ratio measures the Measure Observation is defined as a function that takes no parameters.

 ##### Ratio measure scoring
 {: #ratio-measure-scoring}